AmarS2001/Django_Assignment/README.md

 3) The HTML file for the output is written in .../templates/index.html
 4) The sample output screenshot is also been attached for your reference.

-To run :
+5)To run :
-go into the assign folder using      "cd <relative_path>/assign" Run using this command               " python manage.py runserver "
+6)go into the assign folder using      "cd <relative_path>/assign" 7)Run using this command               " python manage.py runserver "